doerrfeldbill/phase/README.md

 100% : The moon is totally 100% lit.

 ## Disclaimer
 This was made for fun.
-Code is not elegant, it's just for sample purposes.
+Code is not elegant.
+It's just for sample purposes.
+This is a personal project and not intended for commercial use.